UST-MICO/OpenFaasFunctions/message_transformation/content_filter/element_remover/README.md

 # Element Remover

 This function can be used to filter out certain elements from an incoming message.
-The elements, that shall be removed are referenced by the user in the variable 'keys'.
+The elements, that shall be removed are referenced manually by the user in the variable 'keys'.

 #### Example
 In `element_remover/handler.py` the variable `keys` holds the following values: